Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

 Bear in mind that Facebook has a knack for topping estimates more often than not.
 It is what it is.

-What better alternative to Amazon.com than one of the Chinese copycats of the popular e-commerce giant — JD.Com Inc (ADR) (NASDAQ:JD)?
-Yes, Alibaba Group Holding Ltd (NYSE:BABA) is the bigger and arguably better-established player on the landscape of China’s e-commerce industry, but it has become a bit unwieldy with its size.
+What better alternative to Amazon.com than one of the Chinese copycats of the popular e-commerce giant JD.Com (NASDAQ:JD)?
+Yes, Alibaba (NYSE:BABA) is the bigger and arguably better-established player on the landscape of China’s e-commerce industry, but it has become a bit unwieldy with its size.

 JD.com is smaller, and therefore more nimble, and the company is using that to its advantage.
 Don’t worry about the lack of income or even the lack of clarity regarding its profitability.
 Like Amazon.com in its early days, JD is mostly just focused on spreading its footprint, which it’s doing quite well.

-Not unlike the United States’ online travel agent market, China’s OTA space started out with many players, but has been whittled down to just a few, and just one dominant name that effectively controls the market.
-That’s Ctrip.Com International Ltd (ADR) (NASDAQ:CTRP), which has either acquired its competition or crushed it.
+Not unlike the United States’ online-travel-agent market, China’s OTA space started out with many players, but has been whittled down to just a few, and just one dominant name that effectively controls the market.
+That’s Ctrip.Com (NASDAQ:CTRP), which has either acquired its competition or crushed it.

 Either way, the company is taking advantage of its dominance.
-Its top line is expected to grow at a 16.1% clip for the current year and a 25.1% clip in 2019.
+Its top line was expected to grow at a 16.1% clip last year and a 25.1% clip this year before the trade war.
+Still, the company’s revenue is expected to grow 18% this year.

 This list of top stocks to buy for big growth is packed with some recognizable heavy hitters.
-Sinclair Broadcast Group Inc (NASDAQ:SBGI) isn’t one of them.
-That doesn’t make the $14 billion company any less impressive, however, particularly in light of its long string of revenue and earnings growth.
+Sinclair Broadcast Group (NASDAQ:SBGI) isn’t one of them.
+That doesn’t make the $3.9 billion company any less impressive, however, particularly in light of its long string of revenue and earnings growth.

 Sinclair Broadcast Group does a little of everything in the world of television.
 Not only does it create some of its own content for syndication, it owns a handful of stations, and provides services to several others.
 Its most compelling feature is its ability to assimilate other media players, and when appropriate, leverage its properties into other mediums.
-For example, it’s the owner of the Tennis Channel, and soon will be the owner of tennis.com and Tennis Magazine.
+For example, it’s the owner of the Tennis Channel, Tennis.com and Tennis Magazine.

 Finally, put Abiomed, Inc. (NASDAQ:ABMD) on your list of hot growth stocks to buy sooner than later.
 Abiomed is self-described as a “leading provider of medical devices that provide circulatory support.”
 Its products enable the heart to rest by improving blood flow and/or performing the pumping of the heart.

 Those who know the Abiomed story well, however, will know the Impella is nothing new.
-What’s new is a couple of approvals for the Impella 2.5 and Impella 5.0, for expanded use in the United States (as of December), and for use in Japan (as of September).
+What’s new is a couple of approvals for the Impella 2.5 and Impella 5.0, for expanded use in the United States last year.
+The news that the mortality rate for recipients jumped, hurt Abiomed, but the stock is trading at a highly respectable $281.

 As of this writing, James Brumley did not hold a position in any of the aforementioned securities.